vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 You may need to set option `filter` to fully customize pages to collect.
 The `filter` accepts a function with the shape `(page: Page) => boolean`.

 Then, you should set `getInfo` option with a function accepting `Page` as argument and returning a object containing the info you want.
-So later, you can get these info through composition apis.
+So later, you can get these info through Composition API.

 ::: details Demo